 - Cents per kilometre method – deemed 20% business use (i.e. private use 80%); and

-- 12% of Cost/Value method – deemed 33.3% business use (i.e. private use 66.66%)
+- 12% of Cost/Value method – deemed 33.33% business use (i.e. private use 66.66%)

-The following example illustrates how this works:
+The following example illustrates how this works.

-- 1 July 2008: Kevin bought a car for $25,000.
+- On 1st July of year 1: Malcolm bought a car for $25,000.

-- 30 June 2011: Kevin sold the car to Julia for $15,000 (Julia paid fair market value).
+- On 30 June Financial year 3: Malcolm sold the car to Scott for $15,000 (which was objectively the fair market value at the time).

 The first step is to determine what is called the “Adjustable Value” of the car, at the time it was sold.

-Less Depreciation for 3 years at 20% = $5,000 per year ($15,000)
+The Adjustable Value calculation in this case begins with the cost ($25,000), from which is deducted Depreciation for 3 years (prime cost method) at 20% = $5,000 per year ($15,000)